tosterlolz/Grabbie/README.md

 grabbie https://example.com/file.txt
 ```

-[Explain main options and arguments.]

-## Configuration

-[Describe how to configure the tool, if applicable.]

 ## Contributing

 Contributions are welcome!
 Please open an issue to discuss your ideas or submit a pull request.